huntry/Getting-and-Cleaning-Data/CodeBook.md

 * All of the 561 original variables not involving a mean and standard deviation were removed, leaving only 66 variables
 * The data was segregated into groups comprised of the subject and the activity
-* The mean each variable for each group was calculated
+* The mean for each variable for each group was calculated

 ## Dataset columns